 Chapter 1: Back to Privet Drive

 While he drove, Uncle Vernon grumbled to Dudley about his favourite subject of complaint: Harry.
 Tuning out his uncle's slights on his appearance (his messy hair again), Harry stared unseeingly out the window.
-His thoughts unconsciously drifted to the graveyard: the crumbling headstones, the dark cauldron, and Cedric's lifeless eyes staring sightlessly at the sky…
+His thoughts unconsciously drifted to the graveyard: the crumbling headstones, the dark cauldron, Cedric's lifeless eyes staring sightlessly at the sky…

 Harry suppressed a shiver.
 No. Don't think about that, he told himself sternly.
 Unfortunately, he had whispered these words out loud to himself, catching his cousin's attention.
-Dudley turned around in his seat (which nearly forced the car off the road) and stared at Harry in cruel amusement.
+Dudley turned around in his seat (which nearly forced the car off the road) and stare at Harry in cruel amusement.

 'Dad!
 Harry's talking to himself.
 I think he's trying to do you-know-what!'